FAQ: Windows Defender & Controlled Folder Access

 - In Settings, select “Update & Security” then “Windows Security”

-- Under Windows Security select “Virus & Thread Protection” and “Manage Ransomware Protection”
+- Under Windows Security select “Virus & Threat Protection” and “Manage Ransomware Protection”

 - If enabled the Controlled folder access will be toggled to Yes.